 Students that do not meet SAP standards are placed on financial aid suspension and are no longer eligible for institutional or federal financial aid.

 Appealing Financial Aid Suspension

 Students failing to achieve SAP requirements are given the opportunity to appeal the suspension of their financial aid.
 The appeal letter must be in writing to the attention of the Office of Financial Aid with documentation of the extenuating circumstances.
+Appeal letters and supporting documents may be faxed, scanned and emailed to firstname.lastname@example.org, mailed, or submitted in person to the Office of Financial Aid.
 Extenuating circumstances that may be considered include: personal illness or accident, serious illness or death within immediate family, or other circumstances beyond the immediate control of the student.

-The appeal letter must include 1) the reason why the student failed to meet SAP, and 2) what has changed since that time that will allow the student to make SAP at the next evaluation.
+The appeal letter must include 1) the reason why the student failed to make SAP, and 2) what has changed since that time that will allow the student to make SAP at the next evaluation of appeal is approved.

 The student is notified of the appeal decision to their Linfield College email account and to their home address, all decisions are final.
 An appeal that is approved allows the student to receive one semester of financial aid on financial aid probation status.
 After financial aid probation, the student must be making SAP or successfully following an academic plan.

 Please note: students academically suspended from Linfield must appeal the Student Policies Committee to return.
-Upon approval, the Office of Financial Aid will use the appeal and decision for consideration as an appeal of financial aid suspension.
+Upon approval, the Office of Financial Aid will be notified and will use that appeal and decision for consideration as an appeal of financial aid suspension.

 Reestablishing Financial Aid Eligibility